 The Library/Learning Resource Center (LRC) is designed to support the research activities of students and faculty by providing collections of resources in a wide range of topics.
 Currently, this includes more than 1,200 textbooks and reference books as well as databases in electronic format through the GALE eLibrary.
 This online database can be accessed from any computer, both in and out of school.
 Student access extends from enrollment through graduation.

-Free parking is available to students at the main campus.
-Great Lakes does not offer transportation, housing, or daycare services to students.
-However, local public transportation is available in the Erie area.
+Free parking is available to students.
+Great Lakes does not offer transportation, housing, or daycare services; however, local public transportation is available in the Erie area, with stops within walking distance to both locations.
 Housing may also be available near the school, depending on the student's enrollment period and individual requirements.
 The student services department can assist students by providing a list of available options.
-Housing, transportation, and daycare is the sole responsibility of the student.
+Costs and arrangements associated with housing, transportation, and daycare is the sole responsibility of the student.